github/docs/contributing/content-model.md

 # Content model for GitHub Docs

 **Note:** This version of the content model is no longer maintained and will be deprecated.
-See the [style guide](https://docs.github.com/en/contributing/writing-for-github-docs/style-guide) on docs.github.com for the most up to date version.
-Open any pull requests against the `contributing/writing-for-github-docs/style-guide.md` file.
+See the [content model](https://docs.github.com/contributing/style-guide-and-content-model/content-model) on docs.github.com for the most up-to-date version.
+Open any pull requests against the `contributing/style-guide-and-content-model/content-model.md` file.

 _Full TOC :arrow_upper_left:_